troian/semver/README.md

 `Version` instances and the other uses `Constraints`.
 There are some important differences to notes between these two methods of comparison.

-1. When two versions are compared using functions such as `Compare`, `LessThan`, and others it will follow the specification and always include pre-releases within the comparison.
+1. When two versions are compared using functions such as `Compare`, `LT`, and others it will follow the specification and always include pre-releases within the comparison.
 It will provide an answer that is valid with the comparison section of the spec at https://semver.org/#spec-item-11